Softnet-Free/softnet-ms/docs/users/access-rights.md

 ### 9.3.1.
 Managing user rights on a site that uses RBAC

 If the service application set up on the site employs role-based access control, the list of roles are displayed on the site in the "<span class="text-blue">supported roles</span>" section.
-In the image below, IP cameras set up on one of our demo project sites support three user roles: "<span class="text-role">Administrator</span>", "<span class="text-role">Operator</span>" and "<span class="text-role">User</span>":
+In the image below, IP cameras support three user roles: "<span class="text-role">Administrator</span>", "<span class="text-role">Operator</span>" and "<span class="text-role">User</span>":

 ![]({{ site.baseurl }}{% link assets/images/image_usr.3_1.png %})